EWB

 Our facebook

-A Tufts Daily Newspaper article on our trip.
+Read a Tufts Daily article on our trip.

-Engineers Without Borders currently has projects in Mbale, Uganda and Porvenir, El Salvador.
-In the past, projects by EWB have focused on increased clean water access to communities.
-The first EWB project was located in Tibet, followed by projects in Haiti, Ecuador, Arada Vieja, El Salvador, and finally, our current project areas.
+In the past, Tufts EWB projects have focused on increased clean water access to communities.
+The first EWB project was located in Tibet, followed by projects in Haiti, Ecuador, Arada Vieja, El Salvador, Mbale, Uganda and Porvenir, and finally, our current project areas.
 Tufts EWB makes a strong effort to collaborate with other student groups on campus and across the nation.
-We have worked with students from Stanford, Brown, Northeastern, as well as the EWB Boston's Professional Chapter.
-We can't wait to reach out to other groups.
+We have worked with students from Stanford, Brown, Northeastern, as well as the EWB Boston's Professional Chapter, and continue to look forward to reaching out to other groups.

 Engineers Without Borders is currently devoting most of its time and energy into designing sustainable solutions for implementation when projects travel over winter and spring vacations.
-In the coming spring semester, we hope to collaborate with other student groups to bring interesting speakers to Tufts that help bring awareness to our cause.
-In past years, we have partnered with Tufts Timmy to create an event called "1.4.
-Billion Reasons" in which we addressed issues of global poverty by bring speakers to campus.
+In the coming semesters, we hope to collaborate with other student groups to bring interesting speakers to Tufts that help bring awareness to our cause.
+In past years, we have partnered with Tufts Timmy to create an event called "1.4 Billion Reasons," in which we addressed issues of global poverty by bring speakers to campus.
 You can read more about the efforts here in an article written about the event by the Tufts Daily.

 Program At-a-Glance